amarula/chatgpt-code-review-gerrit-plugin/README.md

 - `/configure --<CONFIG_KEY_1>=<CONFIG_VALUE_1> [... --<CONFIG_KEY_N>=<CONFIG_VALUE_N>]` assigns new values to one or
   more configuration keys.

-  **NOTE**: Values that include spaces, such as `gptSystemPromptInstructions`, must be enclosed in double quotes.
+  **NOTE**: Values that include spaces, such as `aiSystemPromptInstructions`, must be enclosed in double quotes.

 #### Command Options